This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-The bowel movement of a person with a C. difficile infection contains C. difficile bacteria.
-Infected people who do not wash their hands after having a bowel movement can spread the infection.
-C. difficile bacteria may also be on surfaces, such as the tops of tables.
-The bacteria are often spread in a healthcare setting, such as a hospital.
+The bowel movement of a person with a CDI contains C. diff. infected people who do not wash their hands after having a bowel movement can spread C. diff.
+The bacteria can live a long time on surfaces you touch, such as the tops of tables.

-- Hospital stay: A long hospital stay, or sharing a room with a C. difficile-infected patient, increases your risk.
+- A long hospital stay, or sharing a room with an infected person

-What are the signs and symptoms of a Clostridium difficile infection?
+What are the signs and symptoms of a CDI?